hyriver/pygeohydro/README.rst

 access to some public web services that offer geospatial hydrology data.
 It has three main modules: ``pygeohydro``, ``plot``, and ``helpers``.

-The ``pygeohydro`` module can pull data from the following web services:
+PyGeoHydro supports the following datasets:

 * `NWIS <https://nwis.waterdata.usgs.gov/nwis>`__ for daily mean streamflow observations (returned as a ``pandas.DataFrame`` or ``xarray.Dataset`` with station attributes),